Things to know before you buy

 When will I get my plates?

 We're following the strictest hygiene policies to get your order safely to you.
 The majority of orders are still being delivered on time.
-However, due to ongoing challenges presented by the pandemic and increased demand at Australia Post, please allow an additional five business days for delivery on top of the standard 10 and 20 business days.
+However, due to ongoing challenges presented by the pandemic and increased demand at Australia Post, please allow an additional time for you order to arrive.

 Australia Post will send you a confirmation email when your plates are on their way.